gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 A counterpoint to that argument is that many shoes marketed at intermediate climbers don’t present a big enough step up in quality to justify how much closer to the uppermost price tier they are.

 Be all that as it may, here is one line of argument some shoe manufacturers have been following:
-Compared to climbing on rock, indoor climbing tends to have larger and more positive footholds.
+Compared to climbing on rock, indoor climbing has larger and more positive footholds.
-And in the times of competition climbing and the Olympics, indoor climbing has morphed into a quite distinct discipline from being a mere training grounds for the great outdoors.
+And in the times of competition climbing and the Olympics, indoor climbing has morphed into a distinct discipline from being a mere training grounds for the great outdoors.
 Modern gym climbing features walking with aggressive smears on big volumes, and even the lower grades come with formerly high level techniques like toe- and heelhooks in steep overhangs.
 Meanwhile, the classic beginners’ shoe outlined above is still modeled after the demands of the outdoor climbs a beginner might face – smaller footholds on vertical walls.
 According to that logic, a beginner gym climber would get more use out of a softer shoe with a more ‘bouldery’ feature set, as long as it isn’t so aggressive that it demands a very cramped fit.